bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

       }
     }

-As you can see the example response shows the list of files specific to an app.
+As you can see, the example response shows the list of files specific to an app.
 Files uploaded to the `ANDROID KEYSTORE SECTION` and to the `GENERIC FILE STORAGE` are both shown.
-This is due to that the fact that Android keystore files are specific generic project files but represented in a separate UI field from generic project files .
+This is due to that the fact that Android keystore files are specific generic project files but represented in a separate UI field from generic project files.

 ## Deleting a file